-The majority of Wiltshire's GP Practices have signed up to the Wiltshire Investors in Carers GP Accreditation Scheme and all GP Practices have a carers register.
+The majority of Wiltshire's GP Practices have signed up to our Carer Friendly Award for GP Surgeries and all GP Practices have a carers register.
 This means they offer:

-- Flexible appointments to fit in with your caring role; - Carer Clinics where you can meet a member of our staff and have a Health Check; - Carer Health check at a time to suit you; - Free flu jabs.

-If you haven't already registered with your GP as a carer it's a good idea to do so as soon as you can.
+- Flexible appointments to fit in with your caring role; - Carer Clinics where you can meet a member of our staff and have a Health Check: - Carer Health check at a time to suit you; - Free flu jabs. - If you haven't already registered with your GP as a carer it's a good idea to do so as soon as you can.